Vince Dooley, longtime Georgia football coach, dies at 90

 But No. 2 Penn State captured the championship with a 27-23 victory in what turned out to be Walker’s final college game.
 He bolted for the upstart U.S. Football League after his junior season.

-Walker is now running for the U.S. Senate.
+Walker is now running for the U.S. Senate as a Republican.
 Locked in a tight battle with incumbent Sen. Raphael Warnock, Walker received the endorsement of his former coach in a recent ad.

+While Georgia’s run of three straight SEC championships ended in 1983, the Bulldogs capped a 10-1-1 season with a 10-9 upset of Texas — a game that Dooley would still look back on with pride years later.

 From tennis to swimming, gymnastics to baseball, the Bulldogs won 19 national championships under Dooley.